 Bulow Creek is a shallow, meandering waterway bordered by marsh and floodplain hardwood trees.
 From its origin in vast wetlands to the north, the creek flows south for about 4 miles, meandering to its confluence with the Halifax River.
 Large expanses of black needlerush border the creek.

 The Tomoka River watershed drains an area of about 150 square miles, making it one of the largest sub-basins in the Florida East Coast Basin.
 Numerous human-made canals have increased the boundary of the Tomoka watershed.
 The natural headwaters of the Tomoka River originate in low-lying areas south of Interstate 4 and west of I-95.
 From its natural headwaters, the river flows generally north-northeast until its confluence with the Halifax River at the Tomoka Basin.
 The Tomoka River east of U.S. 1 is designated as a aquatic preserve.

 The Tomoka Basin is about 365 acres of shallow estuarine bay, located at the confluence of the Tomoka and Halifax rivers.

 Tomoka Marsh offers excellent opportunities for nature and water-based recreation, such as boating, fishing, kayaking, canoeing and bird-watching.
 There are boat ramps at Bulow Plantation Ruins Historic State Park, Tomoka State Park and Gamble Rogers Memorial State Recreation Area.
 Canoe rentals are available at Tomoka State Park.

-The Tomoka area has important archeological and historic resources.
-About 70 historic and prehistoric sites are located near the aquatic preserve, including the remains of Nocoroco, a Timucuan village, within Tomoka State Park and the remains of plantations at Bulow Plantation Ruins Historic State Park.
+The Tomoka area has important archaeological and historical resources.
+About 70 historical and prehistoric sites are located near the aquatic preserve, including the remains of Nocoroco, a Timucuan village, within Tomoka State Park and the remains of plantations at Bulow Plantation Ruins Historic State Park.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?